Prakhar2295/HELMET_DETECTION_SSD/README.md

 ## command to install local packages in the environment
 pip install -e .

+## SKIP STEP 5 & 6 IF YOU HAVE COMPLETED STEP 3 & 4

 ### Step 5 :-
 ### tfod cpu environment various packages